harcokuppens/clean-classic-helloworld/README.md

 We advice to use the vscode devcontainer because then you can also use all the features of the  Eastwood language server in vscode, and you can run it on all platforms.

 On Windows x64 you can also use the Clean IDE  using the project file ( `HelloWorld.prj` ).
+When using the Clean IDE you do not need the `clean/` subfolder in your project because the  Clean IDE comes with its own Clean installation.

-Using the  project file ( `HelloWorld.prj` ) you can also can compile this project with the `cpm` commandline tool instead of using `clm`.
-However we advice to use `clm` builds for all other platforms because project files are difficult to edit by hand, and mainly are edited via the Clean IDE.
+Instead of using `clm` you can also can compile this project with the `cpm` commandline tool using the  project file ( `HelloWorld.prj` ) .
+However we advice to use `clm` builds for all other platforms because project files are difficult to edit by hand, and mainly edited via the Clean IDE.

 There is also a similar repository where we build the same HelloWorld Clean code using a Clean installation using the nitrile tool at: https://github.com/harcokuppens/clean-nitrile-helloworld.git .
 The nitrile tool  installs the  Clean runtime and its libraries as versioned packages, and also manages the  build of the project.